History of Davenport, Iowa: Mid-Late 20th century

-In 1946 Alcoa decided to build a new rolling mill east of Davenport in Riverdale, Iowa.
+In 1946, Alcoa decided to build a new rolling mill east of Davenport in Riverdale, Iowa.
 With the construction, concerns about postwar unemployment ended.
 Retailing in Davenport was changed by the inclusion of the automobile into mainstream America.
 In the late 1940s, parking meters were installed in downtown to encourage rotation of space between different users.
-Soon there were more cars then the street parking spaces could handle.
-In 1953, the first multi-story ramp was completed in the state, on the corner of Fifth Street and Brady Street.
-The large variety of shops kept downtown a retail leader even after the opening of the Village Shopping Center in 1956.
-Another first for Iowa.
+Soon there were more cars than the street parking spaces could handle.
+In 1953, the first multi-story ramp was completed in the state on the corner of Fifth Street and Brady Street.
+The large variety of shops kept downtown a retail leader even after the opening of the Village Shopping Center in 1956, which was another first for Iowa.

 The deadliest fire in Davenport history came on January 7, 1950, when 41 people were killed in a fire at the St. Elizabeth's Hospital, a mental ward operated by Mercy Hospital.
 Most of the people who lost their lives were female patients trapped behind windows locked shut by rusty, iron bars.
 The cause was attributed to a patient who was lighting curtains on fire with a cigarette lighter.

 Davenport experienced a post-war economic and population boom after World War II.
 Oscar Mayer, Ralston Purina, and other companies all built plants in west Davenport.
 1956 brought the Interstate highway network to Davenport.
 Local transportation planning took on a new design after World War II.
 Paved state and federal highways built to and through Davenport in the 1930s were expanded to handle new truck shipping patterns.
-In 1960 a second span was constructed to help with the increased traffic on the Iowa-Illinois Memorial Bridge, while the first segment of Interstate 80, between Iowa Highway 38 and U.S. Highway 61, opened later that year.
+In 1960, a second span was constructed to help with the increased traffic on the Iowa-Illinois Memorial Bridge while the first segment of Interstate 80, between Iowa Highway 38 and U.S. Highway 61, opened later that year.
 A segment connecting U.S. 61 to U.S. 67 was completed in 1964, while other Interstate highways – 74 on the east and 280 on the west – also opened to traffic during the 1960s and early 1970s.